 A dental crown, also known as a cap, is an artificial tooth that is hollow so that it can cover a natural tooth.
 It can be a great solution for people that want to fix a damaged or discoloured tooth.
 It is also a good option after a root canal procedure or if a large filling was done and the remaining tooth needs to be covered up to protect it from further damage.
-Dr. Shupe uses metal-free ceramic crowns in order to colour match the crown to the rest of your teeth so it looks more natural.
+Dr. Shupe uses metal-free ceramic dental bridges and crowns in order to colour match the crown to the rest of your teeth so it looks more natural.

 Dental Crown Procedure

 If it is determined that you need a dental crown to cover your tooth, then Dr. Shupe in Kelowna can provide you with a consultation in order to understand the process.
 Each patient’s situation is different, but in general the process is as follows:

 What Is a Dental Bridge?